jhach/bump-paper/content/posts/2015 WWE Performance Center Trainees; Where Are They Now?/index.md

 She was released from the WWE in 2021, along with her IIconics tag team partner, Jessica McKay.
 They both appeared on Impact!
 Wrestling later that year.
 She performed under the name Cassie Lee as one half of the IInspiration.

 She is currently taking time away to care for her newborn with AEW superstar, Shawn Spears.

 Status: Inactive

 ### Jessica McKay aka Billie Kay (Sydney, Australia)

-Since 2008, has trained with the Pro Wrestling Alliance in Sydney, as well as Ring of Honor.
-Jessica McKay also trained with Pro Wrestling Alliance and started her journey in 2007.
-In 2008, she made the excursion to the United States for independent promotions: CZW, ROH, Chikara, Shimmer, and Shine.
+Jessica McKay also trained with Pro Wrestling Australia and started her journey in 2007.
+In 2008, she made the excursion to the United States for perform for independent promotions: CZW, ROH, Chikara, Shimmer, and Shine.

-She received a spot in the 2015 WWE Performance Center class after a WWE tryout was held in Australia in 2014.
+She received a spot in the 2015 WWE Performance Center class after attending a WWE tryout in Australia in 2014.
 Jessica, going under the name Billie Kay in the WWE, would compete in NXT from 2015 to 2018 before being called up to the main roster.
 Jessica, along with Cassie, were both released from their WWE contracts in 2021.
 She made a brief appearance with her IIconics partner at Impact! wrestling in late 2021.

 She is currently modeling and acting, per her Instagram.

 Status: Inactive

 ## 🇨🇦 Canada